How to Participate in QOPI

 QOPI offers two data abstraction rounds per year in which practices select patient charts to report on based on chart selection criteria provided by QOPI.
 The required number of charts is based on the number of full-time equivalents (FTEs) at your practice.
 Users report each patient chart takes about 1 hour to abstract.

-In 2018, QOPI expanded its data abstraction rounds from 8 weeks to approximately 20 weeks.
-QOPI Round One generally spans the first half of the year (January – May) while QOPI Round Two generally runs from July – November.
-Round abstraction dates will be announced as they are confirmed.
+QOPI Round 1 generally spans the first half of the year, January - June, while QOPI Round 2 generally runs from July - December.
+Official Round abstraction dates are announced as they are confirmed.
 Please check the QOPI Dashboard for current dates.

 After the Data Abstraction Round

-Two to three weeks after the data abstraction round has closed, QOPI notifies practices that their performance reports are ready in the Dashboard.
+Six to eight weeks after the data abstraction round has closed, QOPI notifies practices that their performance reports are ready in the Dashboard.
 These reports allow practices to both review their individual performance and compare to their performance scores to the aggregates of all practices who participated.

 Participating as a Fellowship Program

 Fellowship programs can integrate QOPI participation into fellow activities to facilitate meeting Accreditation Council for Graduate Medical Education (ACGME) Common Program Requirements for Practice Based Learning, Quality Assessment, and Performance Improvement activities, as well as engage fellows in quality assessment, quality reporting, and performance improvement activities that will be required throughout their career.
-Additionally, QOPI now offers a specialized QOPI Fellowship Program Track.
+As of 2021, fellowship programs must participate through the QOPI Certification Track.

 Participation in QOPI may help to fulfill the following ACGME requirements: